henryckg/henryckg/README.md

 ### ⚡ Fun Fact

-I'm a sound technician (yes, the kind who works at concerts and records music).
+I’m also a sound technician (yes, the guy you see at concerts picking up cables backstage).